attajey/Profile/README.md

 # Profile
  Profile Intern Task

-CND is used.
+CDN is used.
 Make sure you are connected to the internet if you're testing files !